 - About Us

-Ohio Valley Goodwill is celebrating 100 years of putting people to work this year!
+Ohio Valley Goodwill Industries has been putting people to work for 100+ years!
 We are excited to share our story of employment success for the tens of thousands of men and women with disabilities and our nation’s veterans that the organization has served over the past century.

 Since 1916, Ohio Valley Goodwill Industries has served individuals with disabilities throughout the Greater Cincinnati and Northern Kentucky region.
 Founded by Methodist minister Reverend Richard Scully, Ohio Valley Goodwill Industries initially served a variety of populations including those in poverty, individuals in need of vocational training, people with disabilities and families in need.
 The organization’s facilities originally occupied three locations in downtown Cincinnati.

 In the mid-1950′s, with the help of organizational leaders and civic volunteers, Goodwill moved to a centralized location in Woodlawn.
 This facility opened for service in July, 1957, and is still used today.
 Ohio Valley Goodwill’s entire Woodlawn corporate center was renovated in 2004 to meet the expanding service needs of the Greater Cincinnati community.

 In the past ten years, Ohio Valley Goodwill has expanded its presence to offer four satellite vocational training centers throughout the four county region; opened six new retail stores for a total of 18 and 33 Attended Donation Centers and is positioning itself to do even more in the coming year.
 In addition, Goodwill has been recognized for its contributions to environmental stewardship recycling more than 45 million pounds of donated materials each year, diverting them from area landfills.